microsoft/openshift-container-platform/README.md

 ### NOTE

+The Service Catalog and Ansible Template Service Broker does not deploy as there is no persistent storage available for Service Catalog etcd.

 Be sure to follow the OpenShift instructions to create the necessary DNS entry for the OpenShift Router for access to applications. <br />